im-smuze/mypage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am now pursuing a Master's Degree at Beijing University of Technology, advised by A.P.
 Xiaodan Zhang.

-I received my Bachelor's Degree from University of Jinan in 2020, where I was advised by A.P.
+Before that, I received my Bachelor's Degree from University of Jinan in 2020, where I was advised by A.P.
 Lixin Du.

 My research interests involve Natural Language Processing and its combination with Computer Vision and Healthcare, including Radiology Report Generation and Image Captioning.